 Step 3: Issuing Letter of Credit

-On 8th January 2018, The Bank of America issues the requested letter of credit that expires 90 days from the date of issue and forwards it to the corresponding bank i.e. Bank of India.
-The corresponding bank is usually located in the country in which the seller resides, in our example, it is in India.
+On 8th January 2018, The Bank of America issues the requested letter of credit that expires 90 days from the date of issue and forwards it to the corresponding bank, i.e., Bank of India.
+The corresponding bank is usually located in the country where the seller resides; in our example, it is in India.
 Bank of India will authenticate the letter of credit and send it to Mr. Ram.

 It is necessary that Mr. Ram exports the goods and submits the required documents before the expiry of the letter of credit.
-If not then the bank of America is not obliged to pay if Mr. Tom doesn’t.
+If not, then the bank of America has no obligation to pay if Mr. Tom doesn’t.

 Step 4: Seller Ships the Goods and Prepares Documents

-On 1st March 2018, Mr. Ram ships the goods to Mr. Tom and prepared the required shipping documents as per the instructions of the letter of credit.
-The usual documents required are – commercial invoice, packing list, transport document (bill of lading or airway bill) and insurance policy.
-Some banks require additional documents but these are necessary.
+On 1st March 2018, Mr. Ram ships the goods to Mr. Tom and prepares the required shipping documents as per the instructions of the letter of credit.
+The usual documents required are – a commercial invoice, packing list, transport document (bill of lading or airway bill), and insurance policy.
+Some banks require additional documents, but these are necessary.

 Step 5: Document Submission and Verification

 Mr. Ram submits the documents to the Bank of India.
-Bank of India checks all documents to confirm whether they are in compliance with the instructions of the letter of credit.
-Thereafter the Bank of India sends the documents to Bank of America and asks for payment.
+Bank of India checks all documents to confirm whether they comply with the instructions of the letter of credit.
+After that, the Bank of India sends the documents to Bank of America and asks for payment.

 Step 6: Confirmation and Payment

-Bank of America again checks the documents for compliance and if all the documents are in place, it debits Mr. Tom’s account of USD 10,000.00 + letter of credit fees and pays USD 10,000.00 to Bank of India who further deducts its own fees and deposits the remaining amount in Mr. Rams account.
+Bank of America again checks the documents for compliance.
+If all the documents are in place, it debits Mr. Tom’s account of USD 10,000.00 + letter of credit fees and pays USD 10,000.00 to Bank of India, who further deducts its own fees and deposits the remaining amount in Mr. Ram’s account.

-As the banks are involved in the transaction, both parties are secured that the other one will fulfill its obligation else the bank will intervene.
+As the banks are involved in the transaction, both parties are secure that the other will fulfill its obligation; otherwise, the bank will intervene.